Skin Science

 Turkey Tail

-Turkey tail mushroom bioactives include glucans which help hydrate, and a tyrosinase inhibitor, which helps maintain even complexion.
-It also helps maintain healthy collagen levels.* (Normal, Sensitive)
+Turkey tail mushroom bioactives include antioxidants, glucans, and a tyrosinase inhibitor, which helps maintain even complexion.* (Normal, Sensitive)

 • What Is Hyaluronic Acid?